open-telemetry/opentelemetry-specification/specification/trace/api.md

 During `Span` creation, a user MUST have the ability to record links to other `Span`s.
 Linked `Span`s can be from the same or a different trace -- see [links](#link).
-`Link`s added at `Span` creation may be considered by [Samplers](sdk.md#sampler) to make a sampling decision
+`Link`s added at `Span` creation may be considered by [Samplers](sdk.md#sampler) to make a sampling decision.

 ### Span operations